 There are two types of teeth cleanings we perform here at Dyer Dental Care.
 Regular teeth cleaning and Deep cleaning which entails Scaling and Root Planing.

 Periodontal disease is a bacterial infection of the gums that can spread to adjacent teeth.
 Because it can spread to the bloodstream, periodontitis can have a cascading effect throughout the body.
 Heart disease, diabetes, and stroke are some of the most common health conditions associated with untreated periodontal disease.

 During this process, the tooth is cleaned down to the roots.
 A local anesthetic may be used in order to minimize any pain or discomfort you may feel.
 An ultrasonic tool is used to scrape the deposits off of your teeth.
 If your gum disease is less severe, a standard scraping tool may be used in order to lessen discomfort.
 The doctor may also place fibers that contain antibiotics between your teeth and gums in order to kill bacteria and speed up the healing process.
 If fibers are necessary in order to give you completely clean teeth, they will typically be removed about a week after the procedure is done.

 Come in today, call 915-566-9415, or fill out the form on this page to begin the road to full oral health.
-Your well being and comfort is our greatest concern at Dyer Dental Care, and we will stop at nothing to provide you with the care your smile deserves.
+Your well being and comfort is our greatest concern at Dyer Dental Care, and we aim to provide you with the best care your smile deserves.